RohanBhatnagar/app_tracker/README.md

 # Internship Tracker

-Internship Tracker is a Chrome extension plus Flask backend that watches a Gmail inbox, classifies internship-related emails, extracts status updates, and writes them into a Google Sheet.
+Internship Tracker is a Chrome extension I built a while ago that watches a Gmail inbox, classifies internship-related emails, extracts status updates, and writes them into a Google Sheet.

 ## Overview